 Given that the values of live chirality index agreed well with those of cell chirality index in the fixed embryos, we next conducted a statistical correlation analysis between the live cell chirality index and laterality score of each individual emcAP6 mutant embryo.
-We fitted the logistic model (dotted line) with the live chirality index as an explanatory variable and the laterality score of each embryo as an objective variable and found that live cell chirality, which was determined prior to the onset of the hindgut rotational direction (Quasibinomial GLM, two-tailed t-test, p<0.01; Fig. 3C; Table S2).
-Importantly, the logistic regression model obtained the fixed embryos with various genetic conditions as described in Fig. 2 significantly fitted the data obtained from each livin emcAP6 mutant embryo (Quasibinomial GLM, likelihood ratio test, χ12=4.327, p<0.05), and it explained 72.5% of the total variation in the rotational direction of emcAP6 mutant hindgut (Table S3).
+We fitted the logistic model (solid line) with the live chirality index as an explanatory variable and the laterality score of each embryo as an objective variable and found that live cell chirality, which was determined prior to the onset of the hindgut rotational direction (Quasibinomial GLM, two-tailed t-test, p<0.01; Fig. 3C; Table S2).
+Importantly, the logistic regression model (dotted line) obtained the fixed embryos with various genetic conditions as described in Fig. 2 significantly fitted the data obtained from each livin emcAP6 mutant embryo (Quasibinomial GLM, likelihood ratio test, χ12=4.327, p<0.05), and it explained 72.5% of the total variation in the rotational direction of emcAP6 mutant hindgut (Table S3).
 These results suggested that the live cell chirality index directs the rotational direction of the hindgut in each individual embryo.
 Based on these findings, we concluded that the enantiomorphic stats of cell chirality determines the LR asymmetry of the hindgut rotation.

 5 Discussion